Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 Both are an at-home hormone test kit that analyzes your urine to identify your fertile days and confirm successful ovulation.
 Both devices provide you with actual values, along with a clear marking of whether you’re in a “low fertility” or “high fertility” period of your cycle.

 To try the Mira Hormone Monitor Max Kit or to order discounted refill wands, use this link or enter code 2ALYSSA20 at checkout for a discount.
-To try the Inito Starter Kit, use this link or enter code ALYSSA15 at checkout for a discount.
+To try the Inito Starter Kit, use this link or enter code ALYSSAINITO at checkout for a discount.

 Other Posts You’ll Love